 From the Qantas website:

-“As bassinets are limited, please ensure that you request this at the time of booking.
 Bassinets on Qantas flights are approximately 71cm long, 31cm wide, 26cm deep, and have a weight limitation of 11 kg (24lbs).
-If your infant is too large for a bassinet and is travelling on a parent’s ticket then they must be nursed.”

 From the Qatar Airways website: